Unidata/netcdf-c/docs/threadsafe.md

 can be performed before *NCLOCK* is invoked.
 This can avoid some of the locking overhead.

-# Inter-Thread Interference {#threadsafe_interfere}

-Even though access to the netcdf-c library is serialized, there are uncommon situations where one thread can interfere with another thread.
-Specifically, one thread can change the state of the netcdf-c library in a way that can interfere with the changes made by another thread.

-The most likely way this can occur is if one thread adds/deletes/renames an attribute and then in a separate thread, the same attribute is accessed.
-Another case is if one thread adds an object (group or type or dimension or variable) and another thread attempts to add an object with the same name.
-In this case, the second thread will get an unexpected failure.

 # Extensions {#threadsafe_extend}

+* Ideally, it would be better to not use recursive mutex objects as it has some performance costs.
+But fixing this would require a significant refactoring of the netcdf-c library code.
+So this change may be fixed, but only piece-meal.

-Eventually, it should be possible to convert total API serialization into a finer grain of locking so that a mutex is locked only when accessing a shared object such as the open files vector.
+* Eventually, it should be possible to convert total API serialization into a finer grain of locking so that a mutex is locked only when accessing a shared object such as the open files vector.